Planning a surfing holiday!

-Am I Covered if my flight is cancelled due to a natural disaster like the Bali ash clouds?
+Am I Covered if my flight is cancelled due to a natural disaster?

 Yes: Provided you have already purchased a policy before the incident happened.
 So the sooner you consider and purchase travel insurance before you travel, the sooner you could have cover for your pre-paid deposits and travel arrangements.
 You should ensure your travel insurance policy has cover for cancellation costs or travel delay due natural disasters, severe weather, riot, strike or civil commotion.
 Generally if an airline cancellations or delays flights, the insurance underwriter will require you to keep the costs and expenses reasonable and to get a written confirmation from the airline of the incident and your claim with them.

 As all travel insurance policies require the event to be sudden, unforeseen and beyond your control and that directly prevent you from continuing with your trip, after you are issued with a certificate of insurance, which is another reason not to leave purchasing travel insurance till you’re at the airport.

 Is my board covered if it breaks while surfing?

 Most insurers do not cover your surfboard while you are using it, however our policies may cover your surf board if it is accidentally lost, stolen or damaged while accompanying you as part of your luggage and personal effects but conditions may apply, so make sure you check your policy wording for full details.

 If I require repatriation where will they send me?